-Senior English majors will learn advanced research methods, and prepare a scholarly research paper on a text on which they have done extensive scholarly research and critical study.
+research paper on a text on which they have done extensive scholarly research and critical study.
 Students will learn advanced research methods via research activities/worksheets and formal writing.
 Students will pursue research through the following modules:

 - 1. Identify and read closely a particular text to be the focus of research. - 2.
 Complete a series of research activities about the research topic. - 3.
 Compile an extensive bibliography and review of secondary literature. - 4.
-Write a letter of submission to The Explicator or comparable scholarly venue. - 5.
-Submit a completed 6 10-page document that complies to standards for publication submission.
+Write a letter of submission to The Explicator or comparable scholarly venue.

+5. Submit a completed 6 - 10-page document that complies to standards for publication submission